TruptiRadadiya/nosql-challenge/README.md

 3. Data Verification:

-   - I confirmed the creation of the 'uk_food' database and the presence of the 'establishments' collection.
+   - I confirmed the creation of the `uk_food` database and the presence of the `establishments` collection.
    - I successfully displayed a sample document from the collection to ensure the data was loaded correctly.

 ### Part 2: Update the Database